syncthing/docs/specs/untrusted.rst

         fileinfo:b -> blocks:a
     }

-The fake metadata encrypts and adjusts a couple of attributes:
+The fake FileInfo encrypts and adjusts a couple of attributes:

-- The name is encrypted using AES-SIV, base32 encoded, and slashes are inserted after the first and third characters, and then every 200 characters.
+- The name is encrypted (with the folder key), base32 encoded, and slashes are inserted after the first and third characters, and then every 200 characters.

-- The size is adjusted for the per block overhead, and rounded up so that the last block is a multiple of 1024 bytes.
+- The file size is adjusted for the per block overhead, and rounded up so that the last block is a multiple of 1024 bytes.

 - The block size is adjusted for block overhead.